tsdat/tsdat/docs/tutorials/vap_pipelines.md

 ### Retriever Configuration

-The retriever configuration file, `retriever.yaml`, has a number of addtions from the ingest version.
+The retriever configuration file, `retriever.yaml`, has a number of additions from the ingest version.
 The `DataReader` class is replaced for tsdat's built-in `StorageRetriever`, which accesses the storage file location to collect files containing the datastreams that we specify in `pipeline.yaml`.
 In order for a VAP to work with the appropriate ingest pipelines, they all must use the same `storage.yaml` file located in the "shared" folder.

 The coordinates and data variables also have additional parameters, "time" in particular.
 Sometimes it's desirable (real-time measurements) to have measurements that are aligned on a gridded time variable, rather than a random, instrument-dependent offset.

 For this VAP, a new timegrid is created that is spaced on a 10-minute interval.
 We do this by ignoring the file input regex, setting the name to "N/A", and setting the `CreateTimeGrid` DataConverter.
 This TimeGrid will start at the top of the hour and continue at 10-minute intervals to the "end" time specified in the VAP run command.

 If we create a new timegrid, Tsdat assumes that one of the DataTransforms will be used.
 If a DataTransform is not used, Tsdat will assume the input timestamps are already on a TimeGrid.

 ```yaml
 coords: